-A: When you first launch the app, you have to enable it to find your phone.
-Tap the menu button on your phone, and tap “Settings,” then select “Security” and scroll down to “USB MTP.”
+A: When you launch the app, you must enable it to find your phone.
+Tap the menu button on your phone, tap “Settings,” then select “Security,” and scroll down to “USB MTP.”
 Turn on USB debugging.
-On your computer, open the “Devices” tab, then “Show storage devices.”
+Open the “Devices” tab on your computer, then “Show storage devices.”
 Find your Android device and double-click on it.
-In the popup window that comes up, select “Use this PC as a Mass Storage Device” and click “OK.”
-It will take some time, but you will soon see a message telling you that the files have been transferred.
+Select “Use this PC as a Mass Storage Device” in the popup window and click “OK.”
+It will take some time, but you will soon see a message telling you the files have been transferred.

 Q: Can I transfer photos and videos directly from my phone to the computer?

-A: If your phone is connected to your computer via USB, yes.
-If it’s not connected, you’ll need to save the photos or videos to the memory card.
-Then you’ll need to put the memory card into the phone’s slot and copy them over using the photo app.
+A: Yes, if your phone is connected to your computer via USB.
+You must save the photos or videos to the memory card if it’s not connected.
+Then, you’ll need to put the memory card into the phone’s slot and copy them using the photo app.

 Q: How do I create a folder?

-A: You just click on the + icon and give it a name.
+A: Click on the + icon and give it a name.
 If you have an Android phone, you don’t need to make a separate folder for your photos; they are already stored in the cloud.

 Q: How do I send a photo to someone?

-A: Just go to your phone’s gallery and select the picture you want to send.
+A: Go to your phone’s gallery and select the picture you want to send.
 Click on the Share icon (it’s the one with three dots) and select “Mail.”